paradigms-of-intelligence/cubff/README.md

 experiments in the "Life on Computational Substrates: How Self Replicators Arise from Simple Interactions" paper (arxiv link (https://arxiv.org/abs/2406.19108) were done using this code.

+## Dependencies
+On debian-based systems, install `build-essential` and `libbrotli-dev` (and optionally CUDA):

+  `sudo apt install build-essential libbrotli-dev`

+On Arch Linux, install the `brotli` and `base-devel` packages.

+The project also provides a `flake.nix` file, so you may also make the dependencies available with Nix using `nix develop`.

 ## Run instructions

 Compile the code by running `make` (for the CUDA-enabled version) or `make